Minify CSS files and Combine CSS files

 These files will not be processed:

-- Files hosted on a 3rd party domain and loaded via
+• Files hosted on a 3rd party domain and loaded via @importwill not be processed.

-in the filename will still be hosted locally, but not further minified. - Files with the
+• Filenames containing .min - they are already minified.
+Note that 3rd party files with .min in the filename will still be hosted locally, but not further minified.

-tag, - Files with a media type specified as
+• Files with a media type specified as only screen and

-- Files with a media type of anything except
+• Files with a media type of anything except screen and all

 Using Combine CSS files with Remove Unused CSS